-As mentioned in 4 above, if the assets include a real property that exceeds a USD 8,000 total amount approximately, then the relevant mortgage deed or fiduciary transfer agreement must be entered into by means of a public deed signed by the parties before a Notary Public in Brazil.
+As mentioned above, if the assets include a real property to be mortgaged, then the relevant mortgage deed must be entered into by means of a public deed signed by the parties before a Notary Public in Brazil.
 For other types of assets, the security documents can be entered into by means of a private instrument, signed by the parties.